pvanegmond/CourseraDataScienceCourse3CourseProject/README.md

 # CourseraDataScienceCourse3CourseProject

-This Repo is for Coursera Data Science Course 3 Course Project
+This Repo is for the course project for Course 3 of the Coursera Data Science Course.

 Getting and Cleaning Data